technisculpt/blender-text-to-speech-gtts/README.md

 ## installing gtts:

 ### You will need to install gtts.
-Your options are to install python, pip and gtts and run blender using the system python environment, or to install or within blenders python environment
+Your options are to install python, pip and gtts and run blender using the system python environment, or to install gtts within blenders python environment

 ### method 1, system wide:
 `pip install gtts`